Lavender is trending

 Purple is the ‘new colour of health’, as well as the choice of Pantone’s trendsetters.
 Foodies flirting with ‘botanical’ flavours are experimenting with lavender lattes, and the world-wide focus on wellness underscores lavender’s pre-eminent position as one of the best natural remedies for urban stress, anxiety and depression.

 Our own move towards heat- and drought-tolerant plants remind us of lavender’s Mediterranean nature and its affinity with succulents, needing the same sunny, well-drained growing conditions.
 It is a durable plant for containers, which become trendier by the year.
 For the ‘grow-your-own’ movement, lavender is a valuable companion plant that attracts pollinators while distracting other pests in search of luscious vegetables.

-Lavender has shaken off its old-fashioned image (no more ladies in lavender), and is bang up to date with our health, wellness, lifestyle and gardening requirements for 2018.
+Lavender has shaken off its old-fashioned image (no more ladies in lavender), and is bang up to date with our health, wellness, lifestyle and gardening requirements.

 Best lavenders for containers

 Container gardening remains the leading garden trend, with plant-filled pots used as garden and patio décor.
 Not surprising, considering that millennials and retirees, who are our two biggest groups, are the most likely to live in smaller spaces.
 Lavender is a showy, tough and fragrant plant for pots, which do best when placed in semi-shade and even bright shade.
 A pot of fragrant lavender in full bloom can fill an entire balcony or patio with their lovely perfume.

 - Lavender dentata or French lavender (grey or green foliage) with large blue flowers is the first choice for containers because of its large flowers, and medium-sized bushes.